hpc/mpifileutils/doc/markdown/dfilemaker.1.md

 **NOTE: I cannot find these options in the code.
 I am not sure that they actually exist?
 Unless there is another version of the code somewhere?**

 -d, \--depth=*min*-*max*
-:   Specify the depth of the filesystem tree to generate.
+:   Specify the depth of the file system tree to generate.
 The depth will be
     selected at random within the bounds of min and max.
 The default depth is set to 10 min, 20 max.